MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-upgrade.md

     ```powershell
     Get-Service wssdagent | Select-Object -Property Name, Status
     ```
-## Update of host OS HCI to HCIv2 breaks AKS-HCI installation
+## Update of host OS HCI to HCIv2 breaks AKS on Azure Stack HCI installation

 Running an OS update on a host with an AKS on Azure Stack HCI deployment can cause the deployment to enter a bad state and fail day two operations.
 The MOC NodeAgent Services may fail to start on updated hosts.
 All MOC calls to the nodes will fail.